 - 3. Construction Management Plan and Construction Logistics Plan - 4.
-Phase 1 contaminated land report - 5.
-Piling method statement - 6.
+Pre-commencement tree protection condition including a trial trench to be hand dug in the location of the proposed building foundation in proximity to T1 - 5.
+Phase 1 contaminated land report - 6.
+Piling method statement - 7.
 Drainage and SUDS: Consultation with EA regarding groundwater source protection zone, justification for runoff infiltration time and works to be carried out in accordance with the FRA